top of page

 Knowledge is power

 The body, and all of its stress signals, becomes calm when it feels safe.
-There is great safety in understanding that we are going through something normal, wired-in to our biology, that has a clear and well-trodden way out.
+There is great safety in understanding that we are going through something normal when we binge-eat or overeat — it can become wired-in to our physiology, but it has a clear and well-trodden pathway out.

 If you’re here because OA wasn’t right for you, please know that there is healing on the other side.
 And if it didn’t help, it’s good that you know what doesn’t work for you.